afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/01-sprint1-openvpn-site-to-site-paris.md

 iptables -t nat -A POSTROUTING -s 10.9.1.0/24 -o enp0s3 -j MASQUERADE`
 ```

+2) enable  Inbound firewall rule "File and Printer Sharing (Echo Request - ICMPv4-In)", for the "Private, Public" Profile, in the Windows Defender Firewall of Windows 11, on both Windows computers.

 - **Proof** :

 [Wireshark Analysis - Ping Tokyo → Physical PC/hypervisor of the server LAN](../assets/wireshark/openvpn_icmp_ping_tokyo-physical-host-hypervisor-LAN-server.png)

 [Wireshark Analysis - Ping Paris → Gateway of Tokyo LAN](../assets/wireshark/openvpn_icmp_ping_paris-gw-lan-tokyo.png)

+---

 ### ❌ Issue G -  Windows PC ↔ Client or Server  Communication Through the VPN Tunnel

-Even though the OpenVPN tunnel between Paris and Tokyo is fully operational and LAN‑to‑LAN communication works at the Linux router level, Windows PCs hosting the client and server VMs cannot ping each other’s LANs.
+Even though the OpenVPN tunnel between Paris and Tokyo is operational and LAN‑to‑LAN communication works at the Linux router level, Windows PCs hosting the client and server VMs cannot ping each other’s LANs.

-Example symptoms:
-    Windows PC (Paris) → cannot ping 172.20.10.x (Tokyo LAN)
-    Windows PC (Tokyo) → cannot ping 192.168.1.x (Paris LAN)
+- **symptoms**: Windows PC (Paris)  cannot ping 172.20.10.x (Tokyo LAN) & Windows PC (Tokyo) cannot ping 192.168.1.x (Paris LAN).

-This proves the VPN tunnel works, but the Windows hosts themselves do not know how to reach the remote LANs.
+This proves the VPN tunnel works, but the Windows hosts themselves

-Root Cause: Windows hosts do not automatically learn routes to the remote LANs behind the VPN tunnel.
+- **Cause**: Windows hosts do not know how to reach the remote LANs.
+They don't automatically learn routes to the remote LANs behind the VPN tunnel.
 Windows does not use the VM as a router unless explicitly configured.
 When the Windows PC tries to reach the remote LAN, Windows PC → sends packet to default gateway → packet goes to the Internet → never reaches the VM → never enters the VPN tunnelTherefore, the Windows PC must be explicitly told: “To reach the remote LAN, send traffic to the VM’s LAN IP.”

-Solution:  Add Static Routes on Each Windows Host On the Windows PC hosting the Tokyo client VM.
+**Solution**:  Add Static Routes on Each Windows Host On the Windows PC hosting the Tokyo client VM.

-    - On the Windows PC hosting the tokyo/NY client VM, addd a route to the Paris LAN via the Tokyo VM LAN IP (powershell) :
+1) On the Windows PC hosting the tokyo/NY client VM, addd a route to the Paris LAN via the Tokyo VM LAN IP (powershell) :
     route add 192.168.1.0 mask 255.255.255.0 172.20.10.9

-    - On the Windows PC hosting the Paris server VM, add a route to the Tokyo LAN via the Paris VM LAN IP (powershell) :
+2) On the Windows PC hosting the Paris server VM, add a route to the Tokyo LAN via the Paris VM LAN IP (powershell) :
     route add 172.20.10.0 mask 255.255.255.240 192.168.1.197

-- Verification
+- **Verification**
     Windows PC Paris → Server Tokyo (172.20.10.9) =  Ping OK
     Windows PC Paris → Server NY (172.20.10.10) =  Ping OK
     Windows PC Tokyo → Server Paris (192.168.1.197) =  Ping OK
     Windows PC Tokyo → Auber (192.168.1.160) =  Ping OK

+---

-### ❌ Issue G -  Windows PC ↔ Windows PC Communication Through the VPN Tunnel
+### ❌ Issue H -  Windows PC ↔ Windows PC Communication Through the VPN Tunnel
+Even though Windows PCs hosting the client and server VMs can communicate with the distant server and client (respectively), with their private IP,  they can't ping each other’s.

+- **Cause** : The Windows firewall was blocking incoming ICMP requests from remote private subnets.

-- Enabling Inbound firewall rule "File and Printer Sharing (Restrictive) (Echo Request – ICMPv4-In)" for the Public Profile, in the Windows Defender Firewall of Windows 11, on both Windows 11 PC
+**Solution** : enable  Inbound firewall rule "File and Printer Sharing (Restrictive) (Echo Request – ICMPv4-In)" for the Public Profile, in the Windows Defender Firewall of Windows 11, on both Windows computers.

-- Verification
+- **Verification**
 Windows PC Paris → Windows PC Tokyo (172.20.10.2) =  Ping OK

 Windows PC Tokyo → Windows PC Paris (192.168.1.197) = Ping OK